Homerswood Primary School follow a new RE Scheme of work called Discovery RE.

 The whole school participate in services at a local church for Christmas, Easter and Harvest.

 Welcome back to a new school year.
 We have come exciting events this half term including the whole school visit to our local church to celebrate Harvest.
-In classes, we are continuing our Discovery RE questions such as does God want Christians to look after world?
-Does joining the Khalsa make a person a better Sikh? and What is the best way for a Muslim to show commitment to God?
+In classes, we are continuing our Discovery RE questions such as 'does God want Christians to look after the world?' 'does joining the Khalsa make a person a better Sikh?' and 'what is the best way for a Muslim to show commitment to God?'

 Keep up to date with all of our class activities and events on this page.